 Do I have confidence and optimism about my ability to overcome obstacles?
-Do I accept responsibility for my actions?
-Do I like being in charge?
+Do I accept responsibility for my actions? ☐ Do I like being in charge?
 Am I able to function in an environment of uncertainty?
 Am I able to motivate and inspire people?
-GEORGIA Am I an effective salesperson?
+Am I an effective salesperson?
 Am I a fair negotiator?
-Do I understand my own limitations and know when I need to ask for help?
+Do I understand my own limitations and know when to ask for help?
 Am I easily discouraged?
-Am I willing to devote whatever time and energy it takes to be successful?
-Is the risk of my financial assets worth the expected rewards?
-Do I have a history of success at things to which I am committed?
-Do I have a strong support group of family and friends?
+Am I willing to devote the time and energy it takes to be successful?
+Is the risk of my financial assets worth the expected rewards? ☐ Do I have a history of success at things to which I am committed?
+Do I have the strong support of family and friends?